Master of Accountancy (MACC)

 Why MACC at Carroll?

-Carroll's Master of Accountancy (MACC) program is designed to fulfill the needs of both full-time students and part-time students, including those who are already professionals in their communities.
-Our program is delivered in a hybrid format (online combined with face-to-face residencies), providing a rigorous program that is flexible for all students regardless of their geographic locations.
+Carroll's Master of Accountancy (MACC) program is designed to fulfill the needs of both full-time and part-time students, including individuals who are already professionals in their communities.
+Our hybrid program (online combined with a virtual face-to-face residency), delivers a rigorous, flexible curriculum to students regardless of their geographic location.
+The virtual residency creates student connections in the MACC program while also developing critical skills necessary for remote team interactions in the 21st century business environment.
 Courses are offered in a block format allowing students to focus on only one or two courses at a time.